viveka-13/AI-VIVA-AGENT/README.md

 *   **Student Portal**: Students enter their details, select a subject, and answer automatically generated questions.
 Features Text-To-Speech (TTS) voice announcements and a sleek cyber-aesthetic UI.
 *   **Interactive Voice Dictation**: Students can use their browser's microphone to dictate answers.
 After recording, the system locks the answer and realistically reads the question and captured answer back out loud.
+*   **Academic Integrity**: Comprehensive proctoring including WebCam face detection, Tab/Window Switch tracking, and Copy-Paste/Right-Click blocking.
+All events are tracked with timestamps and durations without automatically failing the student, and sent to the faculty portal for human review.
 *   **Faculty Portal**: Instructors can register, manage subjects, and upload study materials (`.pdf`, `.pptx`, `.docx`, `.txt`).
 *   **AI Question Generation**: Automatically extracts text from uploaded materials and generates Q&A pairs using local **Ollama** LLM processing (no external API keys required).
-*   **AI Answer Evaluation**: The system evaluates student answers using local LLM inference to determine if they are Correct, Partially Correct, or Incorrect, then generates a final grade report.
+*   **AI Answer Evaluation & Explainability**: The system evaluates student answers using local LLM inference to determine the verdict (Correct, Partially Correct, Incorrect).
+It also provides a **Detailed Evaluation** mapping the student's answer to expected "Matched Concepts" and "Missing Concepts", along with AI reasoning and aggregated study recommendations.

 ## 🛠️ Prerequisites